adam10603/ChatScraper/README.md

 ### Rulesets

-A ruleset is a list of rules you can use to find the content you want.
+A ruleset is a list of rules you can use to find the messages you want.

-You can supply rulesets to the `--dict=` and `--users=` flags to filter the messages and/or usernames respectively.
+The `--dict=` and `--users=` flags both take a ruleset to filter the messages and usernames respectively.

 A ruleset can be provided in one of two ways:
  - A comma-separated list, such as: `--dict="booba,cocka"`